CodeLabClub/scratch3-extension/README.md

 Then we will create a block, click on the `Add Function Block`.
 Then click on the `Add Text Variable` in the pop-up modal box and name the variable to `WORD`.
 Note that the variable name needs to be ASCII letters, and cannot contain special characters, and recommend all uppercase.

-Finally we have to change our block ID, the block ID needs to be unique in the current plugin.
+Finally we have to change our bplease load index.js into the extension oflock ID, the block ID needs to be unique in the current plugin.
 Here we will name the ID to `sayhello`.

 - Note that the **extension ID** also needs to be an ASCII string and cannot contain a special characters.